OhShINT/ohshint.gitbook.io/README.md

 A little backstory about the author (_that's me_).
 I am a licensed private investigator who has specialized in the art of intelligence collection, surveillance, and counter-surveillance operations.

 Some of my other hobbies include cyber-security, internet culture, firearms technology, forensic document examination, and general spy-craft related things.
-There will be articles about all of these different subjects here soon, as ~I have planned to post a new article every week~ (this was a lie) if time permits and can actually get away from my busy schedule.
+There will be articles about all of these different subjects here soon, as ~I have planned to post a new article every week if time permits and can actually get away from my busy schedule.~ Well, this was a lie.

 Here are some topics that I will be covering *eventually*.